8.8 cm Flak 18/36/37/41

 The 8.8 cm Flak 18/36/37/41 is a German 88mm anti-aircraft and anti-tank artillery gun, developed in the 1930s.
-It was widely used by Germany throughout World War II and is one of the most recognized German weapons of the conflict.
+It was widely used by Nazi Germany throughout World War II and is one of the most recognized German weapons of the conflict.
 The gun was universally known as the Acht-acht ("eight-eight") by the Germans and the "eighty-eight" by the Allies.
 (Note: The Allied slang for anti-aircraft fire, ack-ack, does not come from the Acht-acht, but is World War I signalers' phonetic spelling of letters "AA".)
 Due to its lethality, especially as a tank killer, the eighty-eight was greatly feared by Allied soldiers.

 Development of the original model led to a wide variety of guns.
 The name of the gun applies to a series of related guns, the first one officially called the 8.8 cm Flak 18, the improved 8.8 cm Flak 36, and later the 8.8cm Flak 37.
 (Note: In German, the comma is used as the decimal separator, hence official punctuation was actually "8,8 cm" and not "8.8 cm".
 The spoken version was Acht-komma-acht Zentimeter.)
 Flak is a contraction of German Flugabwehrkanone (also referred to as Fliegerabwehrkanone) (Note: Also many sources say Flak is a contraction of Flugabwehrkanone or Fliegerabwehrkanone or Flugzeug-Abwehr-Kanone.
 In all cases, including the latter, the letter "k" in "Flak" was not capitalized, as it did not signify an abbreviation of the German word Kanone.) meaning "aircraft-defense cannon", the original purpose of the weapon.
 In English, "flak" became a generic term for ground anti-aircraft fire.
 Air defense units were usually deployed with either a Kommandogerät ("command device") fire control computer or a portable Würzburg radar, which were responsible for its high level of accuracy against aircraft.

 The versatile carriage allowed the 8.8 cm Flak to be fired in a limited anti-tank mode when still on its wheels; it could be completely emplaced in only two and a half minutes.
 Its successful use as an improvised anti-tank gun led to the development of a tank gun based upon it: the 8.8 cm KwK 36, with the "KwK" abbreviation standing for Kampfwagen-Kanone (literally "battle vehicle cannon", or "fighting vehicle cannon"), meant to be placed in a gun turret as the tank's primary armament.
 This gun served as the main armament of the Tiger I heavy tank.

 In addition to these Krupp designs, Rheinmetall later created a more powerful anti-aircraft gun, the 8.8 cm Flak 41, which was produced in relatively small numbers.
 Krupp responded with another prototype of the long-barreled 8.8 cm gun, which was further developed into the anti-tank and tank destroyer 8.8 cm PaK 43 gun used for the Elefant and Jagdpanther, and turret-mounted 8.8 cm KwK 43 heavy tank gun of the Tiger II.